-During the Oscars, Robin Williams sang "Blame Canada" as Mary Kay Bergman, the voice actress of nearly all the characters who sing that song, had committed suicide earlier.
-In 2014, Robin Williams would also take his life for the exact same reason.
+During the Oscars, Robin Williams sang "Blame Canada" as Mary Kay Bergman, the voice actress of nearly all the characters who sing that song, had committed suicide earlier due to serious depression.
+In 2014, Williams would also take his life for the exact same reason.

 Seeing Saddam Hussein in Hell with Satan becomes funnier after his eventual execution.